codefromhezad/shader-path/README.md

 	    }
 	});

 ## Default uniforms usable in shader files / content

-* u_screenSize : 600x600 for a 600x600 screen
+* u_screenSize : {x: 600.0, y: 600.0} for a 600x600 screen
-* u_frameNumber : The absolute frame number.
+* u_frameNumber : The frame number since beginning of rendering.
+Starts at 0.
 On the 956th frame, u_frameNumber will equal ...
 956